App-vNext/Polly/src/Polly.Extensions/README.md

 |`attempt-number`| The execution attempt number, starting at 0 (0, 1, 2). |
 |`attempt-handled`| Indicates if the execution outcome was handled.
 A handled outcome indicates execution failure and the need for retry (`true`, `false`). |

-#### strategy-execution-duration
+#### pipeline-execution-duration

 - Type: *Histogram*
 - Unit: *milliseconds*
-- Description: Measures the duration and results of resilience strategy executions.
+- Description: Measures the duration and results of resilience pipelines.

 Dimensions: